Eat

 The New Forest National Park

 Wildflower glades, ancient woodland, heather-coated heath, wild moors, and salt-kissed coastline make up the stunning New Forest National Park.
-Once the Royal hunting grounds of William the Conqueror, this adumbral realm in Hampshire is today a serene sanctuary where fairytale dreams are brought to life.
+Once the Royal hunting grounds of William the Conqueror, this enchanting realm in Hampshire is today a serene sanctuary where fairytale dreams are brought to life.
 Fall in love with its otherworldly landscapes and lose yourself to its wealth of attractions, from stunning historic buildings to woodlands graced with New Forest ponies.

 If you can’t wait to curate your Hampshire sojourn, uncover the most magical attractions waiting to be enjoyed throughout the year.